huberthickman/network_speedtest_dashboard/README.md

 There is a [sample bash script](utils/speedtest_job.sh) in the utils folder that will create a row in a csv file.
 You can run this script from cron at your desired frequency.
 I run this hourly with a few on the half hour at known peak times of performance degradation.
 This can't really be run on a continuous basis; hence you may miss some of the peaks and valleys of performance.

-Note that you must run this first with by hand with --output-header set and then add the header for the date column by hand in the created file.
+Note that you must run the speedtest command once by hand with --output-header set and then add the header for the date column by hand in that created file.

 After run this from cron at the desired frequency.